Video Search Architecture Overview#

 • What it is: Video Search backend microservice is a LangChain framework-based implementation of Video Search’s RAG pipeline, which handles user queries.

-• How it is used: The UI frontend uses a REST API endpoint to send user queries and trigger the search pipeline.
+• How it is used: The UI frontend uses a REST API endpoint to send user queries and trigger the Video Search pipeline.

-• Benefits: The microservice provides a reference on using the LangChain framework for implementing Video Search through Intel Edge AI inference microservices.
+• Benefits: The microservice provides a reference on using the LangChain framework for implementing Video Search through Intel’s Edge AI inference microservices.

 4. Video Search UI: